 Couches and beds might seem a tempting and comfortable working station, but beware of the risk of being unproductive.
 The reason for that?
 When working from places that our brain recognizes as relaxing, we might get easily and unconsciously into an "unwind" mode, which is not the best when working.
 Moreover, having a bad posture while working can be dangerous for our backs and make working from home even more difficult.
 If possible, try to assign a separate room for working purposes only, set up a working station with an ergonomic chair or a standing table and save your relax areas for when you switch off your laptop at 5 PM.

-Don't let remote work affect your relationships with our co-workers: even if you don't meet in person, it's still important to continue building strong relationships with them.
-Try to also rethink your communication channels: do not rely exclusively on emails and written communication, but try to establish (digital) face-to-face interactions.
+Don't let remote work affect your relationships with co-workers: even if you don't meet in person, it's still important to continue building strong relationships with them.
+Try to also rethink your communication channels: do not rely exclusively on emails and written communication, but try to establish face-to-face interactions, even if the are solely digital.

 In fact, the right communication tool can strongly impact the work speed: face-to-face requests are actually 34 times more successful than those submitted via email.**